 The term “period” wasn’t actually used in a medical context until 1822, and soon after, society began to understand the necessity of having alternative methods of controlling menstruation other than just bleeding through your clothes, especially if they were going to continue shrouding the subject in secrecy.

 It was in this century that the Hoosier Sanitary Belt became popular.
 Much like the name suggests, this contraption was indeed a thick belt that held a washable cloth pad between women’s legs, and yes, it was as uncomfortable and ridiculous as it sounds.
 More innovation was clearly needed, and so in 1888, Johnson & Johnson brought Lister’s Towels to mass market - the first disposable pad.
 By far one of the best options available to women at the time, it was surprisingly unsuccessful due to the taboo nature of periods back then.
-Period products existed, but women couldn’t be discreet enough when buying them.
-Lister’s Towels sales dwindled.
+Period products existed, but women couldn’t be discreet enough when buying them, so Lister’s Towels sales dwindled.

 Nurses providing care to soldiers during WW1 discovered the miraculously absorbent nature of the cellulose they used to bandage wounds, and soon began using this cheap and easily disposable material to absorb period blood.
 The very same material was used to create the first commercially available sanitary pad, which became a popular choice for many women.